gavarela/deepq/README.md

 ## The Algorithm

+This is a description of an old version of the algorithm I'm using.
+Will update it...

 1. Initialise the class instances:

    a) The game (an environment which provides a state, takes in an action and returns a reward);